Ricotta Cavatelli

 1. After 2 minutes, the dough should be relatively formed together, enough that you can make a big ball.

 1. Turn the dough onto a floured surface and knead for another 1-2 minutes.
-This helps the dough to become much smoother.
 Set the dough aside and add more flour to your surface.
 Knead until smooth.

-1. Take about 2 tablespoons of dough and roll into a thin strip (about ½ inch thick)
+1. Roll 2 tablespoons of dough into a thin strip (about ½ inch thick).
+Repeat until all the dough is rolled into long strips.

 1. Using scissors or knife, cut the strips into small balls (smaller than a dime).
 Toss with flour.

-1. Use the pasta tool or fork to shape each piece of dough (see below for step by step tutorial).
-We use the pasta block and press firmly with our pointer or thumb, rolling the pasta downward.
-Be liberal with the flour when rolling/shaping.
+1. Use the pasta tool or a fork to shape each piece of dough.
+We use the block, pressing firmly with our pointer finger or thumb, rolling the pasta downward.

-homemade cavatelli on a parchment lined baking sheet before being frozen
+Uncooked ricotta cavatelli on a parchment lined baking sheet before being frozen.

 1. When the cavatelli are frozen, pour them into a mesh strainer.
 Shake the excess flour off them.